Asif Raza Mir: Producer

-During the height of his popularity as a leading actor, he expanded into advertising and became the co-owner, alongside actress Uzma Gilani, of the advertising and production company Blazon.
+At the height of his popularity as a leading actor, he expanded into advertising and became the co-owner, alongside actress Uzma Gilani, of the advertising and production company Blazon.
 The company was among the pioneers in Pakistan to digitize its art department and was involved in various projects, including the music program Gold Leaf Rhythm Whythm, which featured some of the country's earliest music videos.
 Notably, Blazon also produced videos for Ustad Nusrat Fateh Ali Khan.
 After approximately a decade of operations, the company ceased its activities, and he subsequently relocated to Canada.

 In 2009, he founded A&B Entertainment with Babar Javed, a television production house which in 2013 was considered the "second-largest television studio" in Pakistan, after Moomal Productions.
 The company played a significant role in reshaping Pakistan's drama industry by developing content for multiple networks, introducing new talent, and experimenting with diverse storytelling formats.
 Around five years after its inception, A&B ceased operations.